-You are not required to post this notice in multiple languages, but the Department of Labor (Department) is working to translate it into other languages.
+You are not required to post this notice in multiple languages, but the DOL is working to translate it into other languages.

 3. Do I have to share this notice with recently laid-off individuals?

 No, the FFCRA requirements explained on this notice apply only to current employees.